briglx/copy_azure_storage_google_cloud/README.md

 Google's auth github actions recommends:

-> using Workload Identity Federation instead as exporting a long-lived Service Account Key JSON credential poses a security risk.
+> use Direct Workload Identity Federation instead of exporting a long-lived Service Account Key JSON credential as this poses a security risk.

 # References